authsignal/authsignal-keycloak-provider/README.md

 `./gradlew build`

-You will need to use the output JAR `app/build/libs/authsignal-v*.jar`  and copy it to your Keycloak server's `/providers` directory
+You will need to use the output JAR `app/build/libs/authsignal-v*.jar`  and copy it to your Keycloak server's `/providers` directory.